amethyst/amethyst/book/src/concepts/state.md

 use amethyst::prelude::*;

 struct GameplayState {
     /// The `State`-local data.
-Usually you will not have anything.
-    /// In this case, we have the number of players here.
+    /// We have the number of players here.
     player_count: u8,
 }